rtomasa/MkDocs_RePlay/docs/videobasic.md

 # Video Configuration

-Below you can find a description of some basic video configurations and features on RePlay OS.
+Below you can find a description of some basic video configurations and features on RePlayOS.
 You can change the resolution, add some video filters, select different scaling modes, enable dual screen, and more.

 ## Video Connector